Hollywood Remains to Be Seen

 Within weeks after the Chatsworth collision, Congress passed legislation requiring a nationwide system of "Positive Train Control" (PTC).
 Using GPS signals, the system can automatically monitor every train moving anywhere in the country, slow it down if it's moving too fast, and stop it if it runs through a signal.

 In 2015, Metrolink became the first commuter rail line to install the PTC system.
-In December 2020, the Federal Railroad Administration announced that PTC technology was in operation on all 57,536 miles of required freight and passenger railroad routes -- two days before the deadline set by Congress, and more than 50 years after it was first recommenced by the NTSB.
+In December 2020, the Federal Railroad Administration announced that PTC technology was in operation on all 57,536 miles of required freight and passenger railroad routes -- two days before the deadline set by Congress, and more than 50 years after it was first recomended by the NTSB.

 * * *